MichaelRodriguesss/MichaelRodriguesss/README.md

 ### Hi there and Welcome to my GitHub page 👋

 My Name is Michael Rodrigues and I am a web Developer From Brazil, São paulo.
-I do a lot of things, and some of them you may say even find interesting. 🤞
+I do a lot of different things, and some of them you may say even find interesting. 🤞

 ---